RadheyaM/Factory-Planner/README.md

 <br>
 <img src="static/media/readme-features/nav-login.png">
 <br>
 At the top of the app is a navigation bar.
 The left-hand side contains a link to the Live Plan (as shown above) and the other four links lead to the Plans, Packaging, Products and Runs search pages respectively.
-To the right we have an Account Logged in name, which when clicked provides a dropdown with change password and logout functionality.
+To the right we have an Account Logged in name (unless not loggedin), which when clicked provides a dropdown with change password and logout functionality.
 Next to that is a button that triggers a help modal and finally a previous page button.

 ## Search Pages
 <br>